droonga/droonga.org/reference/catalog/index.md

 when adapting messages.
 When adapting an incoming message, plugins are applied in forward order whereas those are applied in reverse order when adapting an outgoing message.

-Although plugins can also be assigned by each stage of data processing (e.g. "collector", "planner"), this manner will be deprecated in the future version.

 ## Example